I Want To...

 The CMV study is being conducted by neuro-oncologist Dr. Matthias Holdhoff, who specializes in studying weakened immune systems in patients with glioma, and infectious disease and CMV expert Dr. Ravit Boger.

-Support the work of the Brain Cancer Program at Johns Hopkins, by contacting Johns Hopkins development officer Megan LeDonne at (410) 516-4203, or through our online donation form [designate your donation on the online form to Dr. Holdhoff’s CMV research].
-The Johns Hopkins scientists estimate $10,000 in laboratory costs to continue the CMV research.
+Support the work of the Brain Cancer Program at Johns Hopkins, by contacting Johns Hopkins development officer Megan Ward at (410)-361-6391 or through our online donation form.